matthewjberger/Iceberg3D/README.md

     Iceberg3D\Build\Visual Studio\Iceberg3D.sln

-The dependencies are nuget packages (exept for the Bullet physics library) and will be downloaded when you rebuild the solution.
+The dependencies are nuget packages (exept for the Bullet physics library) and will be downloaded when you build the solution.

 ### Linux
 Paste this into your linux terminal: